OSGeo/OSGeoLive-doc/quickstart/geoserver_quickstart.rst

   #.
 A hash numbers instructions.
 There should be only one instruction per
      hash.

-..
-TBD: Add menu graphic to this uDig Quickstart

 #.
 Select the "Start GeoServer" icon.
 #.
 The application will take a few moments to start up